ietf-wg-httpapi/ratelimit-headers/draft-ietf-httpapi-ratelimit-headers.md

    Timestamps require a clock synchronization protocol (see Section 5.6.7 of {{SEMANTICS}}).
-   This may be problematic (eg. clock adjustment, clock skew, failure of hardcoded clock synchronization servers, IoT devices, ..).
+   This may be problematic (e.g. clock adjustment, clock skew, failure of hardcoded clock synchronization servers, IoT devices, ..).
    Moreover timestamps may not be monotonically increasing due to clock adjustment.
    See [Another NTP client failure story](https://community.ntppool.org/t/another-ntp-client-failure-story/1014/)